cr-norris/karma-bird-house/_spaces/events.md

 title: Event
 order: 3
 description: >-
   Host an event.
-We have indoor and outdoor spaces for things like weddings, small conferences, parties.
-We can also help you make your event happen.
+Throw a party.
+We have indoor and outdoor spaces for things like weddings, small conferences, and private parties.
+Not sure how to throw a party?
+We can help you with that.
 feature-image:
   - 'https://ucarecdn.com/e96f8b94-7af6-4559-82e0-82e99b867302~1/nth/0/'
 images: